podlesna/barchelorthesis/README.md

 systems with a large number of occurring states and actions.
-Instead of estimating a predictor dependent on all parameters, the method assumes the use of several predictors, which arise from estimating parametric models based on dependences on dierent regressors.
+Instead of estimating a predictor dependent on all parameters, the method assumes the use of several predictors, which arise from estimating parametric models based on dependences on different regressors.
 The behavioral properties of the proposed method are illustrated by simulation experiments